ricardo-hdz/chrome_extensions/barchart-fundamentals/README.md

-# Barchart Options
+# Barchart Fundamentals
-Opens a barchart options screener for a given ticker.
+Opens a barchart fundamentals page for a given ticker.